mesosphere/dcos-docs-site/pages/services/edge-lb/1.0.0/pool-configuration/index.md

 # Configuration Reference

-The YAML configuration reference containing all possible options and descriptions of each can be found by running the following command:
+The configuration reference containing all possible options and descriptions of each can be found by running the following command:

 ```
-dcos edgelb config --reference
+dcos edgelb show --reference
 ```

-# Edge-LB v0.1.9
+# Edge-LB v1.0.0

 The tables below describe all possible configuration options.
 The majority of fields have sensible defaults and should be modified with caution.